 Why Do Teens Use Drugs?

 There are different reasons why teens use drugs and alcohol.
 According to the National Institute on Drug Abuse (NIDA), peer pressure is one reason for teen drug use.
-Youth may feel that they need to try drugs to fit in with certain social groups.
+Teens may feel that they need to try drugs to fit in with certain social groups.
 Drug use can also be an act of experimentation among teenagers, who may be prone to seeking exciting experiences.

 In addition, teens who struggle with mental health issues such as depression may use drugs to self-medicate and alleviate their symptoms.
 Drugs can temporarily relieve stress and help these individuals feel better.
 Some adolescents may also use drugs to cope with the distress associated with past trauma.
 One study found that youth with a history of experiencing potentially traumatic incidents prior to the age of 11 were more likely to use marijuana, cocaine and prescription drugs.
 They were also more likely to use drugs in general or to experiment with multiple drugs.
 Experiencing violence was linked to drug use particularly strongly, according to teen drug use facts.